linkeddatacenter/kees/README.md

 ## RDF Store requirement

-Knowing the statement **provenance** is the most usefull way to get an idea about its trustability.
+Knowing the statement **provenance** is of paramount imortance to get an idea about its trustability.
 For this reason, KEES requires that any statement must have a fourth element that links to metadata that describe any statement in the knowledge base.
 This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata.

 Any RDF Store that provides with a SPARQL endpoint and QUAD support is compliant with KEES.

-Following requirement applies:
+During knowledge base building and update the knowledge base could be in an inconsistent state.

-- If a statement with subject <urn:kees:kb> and predicate dct:valid is present in the default graph, this  means that the Knowledge base is *safe* to be queried.
+To be sure that the knowledge base is in a consistent state, following convention applies: if a statement with subject <urn:kees:kb> and predicate dct:valid is present in the default graph, this  means that the Knowledge base is *safe* to be queried.
 Otherwhise the knowledge base should be considered *not safe*.

 For example: